mattblovell/kodi_panel/README.rst

 necessary, though, provided one is willing to let the JSON-RPC calls occur over the network.

-For Raspberry PI boards, RPi.GPIO obviously works as-is.
+For Raspberry Pi boards, RPi.GPIO obviously works as-is.
 For Odroid boards, one must instead make use of
 `RPi.GPIO-Odroid <https://github.com/awesometic/RPi.GPIO-Odroid>`_.